rust-lang/rust/src/doc/rustc-dev-guide/src/return-position-impl-trait-in-trait.md

 ## How does it work?

-This doc is ordered mostly via the compilation pipeline.
-AST -> HIR -> astconv -> typeck.
+This doc is ordered mostly via the compilation pipeline:

+1. AST lowering (AST -> HIR)
+2. HIR ty lowering (HIR -> rustc_middle::ty data types)
+3. typeck

-### AST and HIR
+### AST lowering

-AST -> HIR lowering for RPITITs is almost the same as lowering RPITs.
+AST lowering for RPITITs is almost the same as lowering RPITs.
 We still lower them as [`hir::ItemKind::OpaqueTy`](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_hir/hir/struct.OpaqueTy.html).
 The two differences are that:

 We record `in_trait` for the opaque.
-This will signify that the opaque is an RPITIT for astconv, diagnostics that deal with HIR, etc.
+This will signify that the opaque is an RPITIT for HIR ty lowering, diagnostics that deal with HIR, etc.

 We record `lifetime_mapping`s for the opaque type, described below.